Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns: Conclusions

 \section{Conclusions}

-This paper has presented a few-shot PSM prediction using tensor-to-matrix regression for preserving the structural global information of PSMs.
-By treating the input and output PSMs without the vectorization, the proposed method can preserve the structural information.
-The experiment on the open dataset shows the effectiveness of the tensor-to-matrix regression for PSM prediction.
+This study has proposed a few-shot PSM prediction method based on interpersonal gaze patterns.
+The proposed method incorporates the adaptive image selection scheme and tensor-to-matrix regression for effective image selection of images and the preservation of structural information, respectively.
+By treating the input and output PSMs without vectorization, the proposed method preserves structural information.
+The experiments on the open dataset demonstrate the effectiveness of incorporating these factors.